igoramadas/jarbunq/README.md

 - Transfers can be fully automated, or as draft (with approval needed by the owner)
 - Everything logged to the console by default, easily customized to log elsewhere
 - Email notifications of failed transactions
+- Webhooks to integrate with other systems (ie. Home Assistant server, Philips Hue, etc)
-- Easily add your own features via a plugins file
+- Easily add your own features via we a plugins file

 ### Planned features

-- Support webhooks
 - Support push or SMS notifications
 - Support sending events to Philips Hue
 - Support hot-reloading of settings and modules (no need to restart the service)